Sir: Holy See

-For Example, Sir Burton P. C. Hall, KSS, KHS would be the correct style for lay knights.
+For Example, Sir Burton P. C. Hall, KSS, KCHS would be the correct style for lay knights.

 Lieutenants of the Order of the Holy Sepulchre, are styled as "Your Excellency", such as H.E.
 Dame Trudy Comeau, DC*HS.

 Catholic clergy who are invested as Knight Chaplains may use post-nominal letters, but must retain their clerical titles, like Rev. Robert Skeris, KCHS.